borkeradarsh/odoo-hackathon/README.md

-# 🚀 GreedyGame Todo Application
+# 🚀 SynergySphere Todo Application

 A modern, full-stack todo application built with **Next.js 15**, **Supabase**, and **Framer Motion**.
 This project demonstrates clean architecture, smooth animations, and production-ready deployment with Docker containerization.